 Mixed Veg Areas

-We have probably been a little unconventional in our layout, in that much of our plot is a mish mash!
-Down the right hand side we now have shallots, radish (not doing to well), corn on the cob, beetroot, dwarf runner beans and broccoli.
+We have probably been a little unconventional in our layout, in that much of our plot is a mish-mash!
+Down the right-hand side, we now have shallots, radish (not doing too well), corn on the cob, beetroot, dwarf runner beans and broccoli.
 These are all youngish plants that I’m not quite sure if they will produce much at this time of year, but it’s worth giving it a go!
-To the left we have celery, more peas, kale, tomatoes, courgettes and leeks and potatoes.
+To the left, we have celery, more peas, kale, tomatoes, courgettes and leeks and potatoes.

 I’m really pleased to say that this year we are having much more luck with our cabbages, in that we have cabbages!
 Edible cabbages!
 We also have some healthy looking romanesco, cauliflower, sprouts and more broccoli.